TIBCOSoftware/cic-cli-main/docs/clean-all.md

 OPTIONS
-  -c, --confirm      Confirm that you want to remove all of your profiles, plugins and cache data --config=config    Path to the local config file --no-warnings      Disable warnings from command's output --profile=profile  Switch to different org or region using profile.
-  --region=us|eu|au  Region of the TIBCO Cloud.
+  -c, --confirm      Confirm that you want to remove all of your profiles, plugins and cache data --config=config    Path to the local config file --no-warnings      Disable warnings from command output --profile=profile  Switch to a different organization or region using profile --region=us|eu|au  Region of the TIBCO Cloud.
-  --token=token      OAuth token to interact with the TIBCO cloud.(Should pass region flag with this flag)
+  --token=token      OAuth token to interact with the TIBCO cloud.(Should pass region flag with the token flag)
 ```

 _See code: [src/commands/clean-all.ts](https://github.com/TIBCOSoftware/cic-cli-main/blob/v1.1.0/src/commands/clean-all.ts)_